Pupil Premium Funding

 This list is not exhaustive but gives an outline of the main areas in which monies will be spent.
 Monitoring of pupil progress takes place every half term.
 Needs are reviewed and next steps identified in parent, teacher and support staff meetings, and based on children’s needs so that we can ensure that all children are given every opportunity to succeed.

-Pupil Premium Strategy 2023 - 2024 Statement Summary
+Pupil Premium Strategy 2024 - 2025 Statement Summary

-Proportion (%) of Pupil Premium eligible students at Sudbury: 20.2% (185 pupils)
+Proportion (%) of Pupil Premium eligible students at Sudbury: 22% (201 pupils)

 Challenges:

-As a school, we have identified eight key challenges to achievement among our disadvantaged pupils, ranging from academic to pastoral (see page 4).
+As a school, we have identified eight key challenges to achievement among our disadvantaged pupils, ranging from academic to pastoral (see page 3).

 Intended Outcomes:

-There are seven intended outcomes that we aim to achieve by the end of our current strategy plan (see page 5).
+There are seven intended outcomes that we aim to achieve by the end of our current strategy plan (see page 4 and 5).
 Although all intended outcomes are important, our main focus is intended outcome number one: to close the gaps in pupil attainment between disadvantaged children and their peers.
 This will bring us in line with many other schools in England who have seen the attainment gap between disadvantaged children and their peers close since the introduction of the Pupil Premium.

 Budget Breakdown: